SolBegAgent/SolbegFileUploader/README.md

 You likely want to work with files, names of which stored in database.
 So you should configure your Eloquent model.

-For it you need include `Bicycle\FilesManager\ModelFilesTrait` in you Eloquent model and add `filesAttributes()` method.
+For it you need include `Solbeg\FilesManager\ModelFilesTrait` in you Eloquent model and add `filesAttributes()` method.

 Example: